microsec/regulations/hrsz--all--ssl--EN.md

 Service Provider From this time it can be revoked, the revocation status information will be available through the OCSP and CRL services of the Trust Service Provider.

+The issued Certificate is added immediately to at least one CT Log usable in Chrome at the time of issuance.

 <a id="4.3.1.2"></a>
 ##### 4.3.1.2 Post-issuance linting